Make Easy Carbonara

 - 1 1/2 l (1 1/2 quarts) Carbonara sauce

 - 2 large cloves of a garlic, minced or finely chopped

 - 1Place the margarine into the large skillet over medium heat.

 - 2Add the ground pork and cook until the pork is no longer pink.Add the onion and garlic and sauté them until the onion begins to turn clear.

 - 3Once the meat is done, add salt and pepper.

-Now you have a creamiest and tastiest carbonara sauce.
+Now that you have the creamiest and tastiest carbonara sauce.
 Enjoy eating your pasta carbonara.